Skip to Content

 After 10 months, tired, scared and missing his family, Kaafi ran away.
 But without money or a plan, he only got as far as Delhi’s busy Anand Vihar railway station.

-Thankfully, he was spotted by police before he could come to serious harm and was placed in a childcare institution while our workers tried to trace his family.
+Thankfully, he was spotted by police before he could come to serious harm and was placed in a childcare institution while Railway Children workers tried to trace his family.

 *Names have been changed and models used to protect identities.